|My pages about the area around Lake Mälaren|

 Besides this you can also see a stuffed lion in the room.
 This lion was given in 1732 by the Bey of Algiers to Frederik I.

-This is me taking a tour through Gripsholm castle.
+This is me taking a tour through Gripsholm castle during my first ever visit to Gripsholm.
 I could have taken a guided tour, but I had to wait for over half an hour, so I decided to buy a guidebook instead and explore the castle by myself.
 I was in luck though!
 Halfway my tour through the castle we bumped into a group with an English speaking guide and I was able to have a partially guided tour after all :-)

-There are daily guided tours in Swedish for the general public.
-Guided tour in English at 13.00 between May 15th and September 15th.
-The charge for public guided tours is SEK 10 per person over and above the admission charge.
+There are daily guided tours: Between May and September in Swedish at 12:00 and 14:00 and the guided tour in English is at 13.00.
+The charge for public guided tours is SEK 30 per person and is on top of the entrance fee.
+The tour takes about 45 minutes.

 These are the two Russian cannons you can see in the courtyard of Gripsholm castle.